Q: Does Kirkwood own it's own housing? Show More

 Q: Do they run credit/background checks at the time of application?
 Show More

 A: Yes, complexes around Kirkwood run a credit check on the guarantor and a background check on the applicant.

-A: Yes, complexes around Kirkwood do charge an application fee as the managment runs a credit check on the guarantor and a background check on the student applicant.
-The managment staff has to pay for these services to be done.
-This is a non-refundable charge.
+A: Yes, complexes around Kirkwood do charge an application fee as the management runs a credit check on the guarantor and a background check on the student applicant.
+The management staff has to pay for these services to be done.
+This is a non-refundable charge and usually $25.

-A: The complexes that Kirkwood currently works with to house Kirkwood students have availability in one, two, three, four, and five bedrooms.
-There is a mix from houses, duplexes, condos, and many apartment living styles.
+A: The complexes that Kirkwood currently works with to house Kirkwood students have availability in one, two, three and four bedrooms.

-A: The apartment complexes near campus come unfurnished with the exception of the main appliances including a refrigerator, storve/oven, and sometimes a dishwasher and microwave.
-Students are responsible for bringing items for their bedrooms and sharing furnishing responsibilities with roommates in the living room, kitchen, and bathroom.
+A: The apartment complexes near campus come unfurnished with the exception of the main appliances including a refrigerator, stove/oven, and sometimes a dishwasher and microwave.
+Students are responsible for bringing items for their bedrooms and sharing furnishing responsibilities with roommates in the living room, kitchen and bathroom.